s07w/friend-finder/README.md

 ## Challenges

 Getting all of the dispirate elements of this project to coordinate was even more difficult than the Bamazon app beforehand.
 But, this is the world of full stack development!
 I especially ran into problems figuring out where the module.exports would be placed.
-This took a mixture of logic, common sense, and trial and error.
+The logic required for the friend finder itself was very tricky too.
+Both of these took a mixture of logic, common sense, and trial and error.
 I was ultimately very pleased with the results.

 ## Technologies used